eeshvardasikcm/eeshvardasikcm/README.md

 # eeshvardasikcm on GitHub

-Eeshvar Das (Erik Douglas Ward) is a prominent and unique software architects, because of his ability to redesign modern software architecture strategies creatively influenced by Yoga, Ayurvedic health, the pursuit of prosperous and cultured happiness in Artha, and Moksha.
+Eeshvar Das (Erik Douglas Ward) is a unique software architect, because of his ability to redesign modern software architecture strategies, creatively influenced by Yoga, Ayurvedic health, the pursuit of prosperous and cultured happiness in Artha, and Moksha.

 ## New with eeshvardasikcm Github